X-Plane/xptools/src/WEDDocs/index.markdown

 However, all of the types of drawing that are possible in an airport (pavement, lines, lights) can be created using DSF overlay data.
 The intention is for authors who want to truly customize the look of their airport to use DSF overlays.

-*   `.pol` files have the same functionality as taxiway and runway pavement.
+*   `.pol` files work similar to taxiway and runway pavement, but do not have the same functionalty wrt smoothing the terrain, recessing lights.
-*   `.lin` files have the same functionality as taxiway lines.
+*   `.lin` files have the same basic functionality as taxiway lines.
 *   `.str` files have the same functionality as taxiway lights.
-*   `.obj` files are actually used to build the lights that are placed in an airport–each runway light is actually an OBJ!

 Some of X-Plane's art assets for airports are available via the library.